Havana in 3 Days

 Lunch at Cerveceria Plaza Vieja

-We stop for lunch at Cerveceria Plaza Vieja.
-The pros; you can sit on a terrace in the Plaza Vieja, enjoy a nice cold beer from the Cerveceria’s own microbrewery and listen to the band as you eat.
+We stop for lunch at the Cerveceria Plaza Vieja.
+The pros; you can sit on a terrace on the Plaza Vieja, enjoy a nice cold beer from the Cerveceria’s own microbrewery and listen to the band as you eat.
 The con; skewers hung on a rack.
-A basic knowledge of science (or of hanging up laundry to dry) indicates that this is a sure fire way to make your food go very cold, very quickly.
+A basic knowledge of science (or of hanging laundry up to dry) indicates that this is a sure fire way to make your food go cold very quickly.
 That and it just looks generally unpleasant, like carcasses hanging in an abattoir.
-But the beer was good.
+But the beer is good.

 Lunch at Cerveceria Plaza Vieja